-Table 10.1.1 shows the research activities of the teaching staff of VEE in 2023 a) Funded research projects in 2023 (147 projects, in total 45 Mio EUR)
+Table 10.1.1 shows the research activities of the teaching staff of VEE in 2023

 Table 10.1.1.
-List of the major funded research programmes in 2023 Page 2023 b) in the online database of research projects
+List of the major funded research programmes in 2023

 Every year, VEE publishes the list of funded research projects with information about units, research topics, duration and amount of grants and funders.
 You can find this information on: